HannahGlazier/the-nighttime-routine-backend/README.md

 # The Nighttime Routine
 The Nighttime Routine is a space for skincare lovers to find and share products and plan future purchases with their own wishlist.
-This application's backend was built with Ruby and ActiveRecord.
+This application's backend was built with Ruby and Sinatra.
 After cloning, the backend can be launched by running `rake db:migrate` to set up the database, `rake db:seed` to install some initial seed data, `bundle install` to install necessary gems, and finally `bundle exec rake server` to launch the server.

 ## Frontend
 This application's frontend was built with HTML, Javascript, React, CSS, and Semantic UI.
 After cloning, the frontend can be launched by running `npm install` to install necessary dependencies and `npm start` to launch the frontend server.